Igorkowalski94/eslint-plugin-project-structure/README.md

         - extension: "*"
 ```

-#### Advanced JSON example for the structure below, containing all key features:
+#### Advanced example for the structure below, containing all key features:

 ```
 .